ansible-buch/cbi/README.md

 - Deploying/managing containerized apps in test labs or small private environments
-- Currently supports K3s
+- Supports K3s and Docker
-- Docker (via Compose) will come soon (not relevant for Ansible Book :-)

 It has been successfully tested on: